 - 3-4 uni shells or sleeveless shirts

-- 4 dickies or cut down any shirt (for hot days)
+- 10 dickies from Ali or from Amazon cut down any shirt (for hot days)

 THESE ARE SOME OF THE ONES THAT WE LOVE: